Measuring Partial Balance in Signed Networks

 The three trivial measures, namely $X(G)$, $Y(G)$ and $Z(G)$, fail on various basic axioms and desirable properties in Tables \ref{tab3} and \ref{tab3.5}, and also show a lack of sensitivity to the graph, making them inappropriate to be used as measures of balance.

 Satisfying almost all the axioms and desirable properties, $F(G)$ seems to measure something different from what is obtained using all cycles or all $k$-cycles, and be worth pursuing in future.
 Note that, $L(G)$ equals the minimum number of unbalanced fundamental cycles \cite{iacono_determining_2010}; suggesting a connection between the frustration and unbalanced cycles yet to be explored further.
-We recommend using $F(G)$ for graphs up to the largest size and order we have considered in this study.
-Recently-developed optimization models \cite{aref2016exact} are shown to be capable of computing the frustration index in graphs of up to thousands of nodes and edges.
-For larger graphs, exact computation of $L(G)$ would be time consuming and it can be approximated using a nonzero optimality gap tolerance with the optimization models in \cite{aref2016exact}.
+We recommend using $F(G)$ for all graphs as long as their size allows computing $L(G)$.
+Recently developed optimization models \cite{aref2017computing, aref2016exact} are shown to be capable of computing the frustration index in graphs of up to thousands of nodes and edges.
+For larger graphs, exact computation of $L(G)$ would be time consuming and it can be approximated using a nonzero optimality gap tolerance with the optimization models in \cite{aref2017computing, aref2016exact}.
 Alternatively, $A(G)$ and $D_k(G)$ seem to be the other options.
 Depending on the type of the graph, $k$-cycles might not necessarily capture global structural properties.
 For instance, this would make $D_3(G)$ an improper choice for some specific graphs like sparse 4-regular graphs (as in Subsection \ref{ss:regular}), square grids, and sparse graphs with a small number of 3-cycles.
 Similarly, $A(G)$ is not suitable for graphs that have more than one connected component (including many sparse graphs).